kopasxnkliang/IPMN-07/utils/readme.md

 └── run_textbox.py
 ```

-The filenames or foldernames with the star(*) sign are the newly added files that do not exist in original TextBox folder.
+The filenames or foldernames with the star(*) sign are the files that we add and edit, and they were not in original TextBox folder.

 3. Install TextBox according to https://github.com/RUCAIBox/TextBox.
 Additional packages are listed in requirements.txt in folder ./TextBox
 ```